techoraye/TACT-BOT/README.md

-# TechActivity 🤖
+# TACT 🤖

-**TechActivity** is a powerful, multi-purpose Discord bot designed to bring utility, moderation, and entertainment to your server.
-Whether you're managing a large community or a small group of friends, TechActivity delivers a suite of tools that enhance your server experience.
+**TACT** is a powerful, multi-purpose Discord bot designed to bring utility, moderation, and entertainment to your server.
+Whether you're managing a large community or a small group of friends, TACT delivers a suite of tools that enhance your server experience.

 ---

-### 🔧 Features
+## 🔧 Features

 * 🎛️ **Moderation Tools** – Kick, ban, mute, clear messages, and more.
 * 🎉 **Entertainment Commands** – Fun and engaging commands to keep your server lively.